-We believe Ms. Howell's experience in reimbursement and in executive management of companies in the healthcare industry brings to our board of directors critical skills relating to scaling complex organizations and strategic planning that qualify her to serve on our board of directors.
+We believe Ms. Howell's experience in reimbursement, health insurance and patient access. and in serving as executive management of companies in the healthcare industry brings to our board of directors critical skills relating to scaling complex organizations and strategic planning that qualify her to serve on our board of directors.

-JOAO PAULO FALCAO MALAGUEIRA
+JOAO MALAGUEIRA

-Director Member, Audit Committee
+Director Member, Audit Committee Age: 58

-Mr. Malagueira has served on our board of directors since June 2022.
+Mr. Malaqueira has served on our board of directors since June 2022.
 He brings more than 25 years of experience in diabetes, medical devices and diagnostics solutions businesses with global corporations.
-Mr. Malagueira is currently Vice President for three divisions at Hologic and responsible for the entire portfolio in the EMEA.
-Prior to starting this role in January 2019, he served as International Vice President, for EMEA and Canada, for the Hologic Diagnostics Solutions division, from June 2015 to December 2018.
+Mr. Malagueira is currently President for three divisions at Hologic and responsible for the entire portfolio in the EMEA.
+Prior to starting this role in October 2023, he served as International Vice President, for EMEA for the three divisions at Hologic, since January 2019, and as International Vice President, for EMEA and Canada, for the Hologic Diagnostics Solutions division, from June 2015 to December 2018.
 He possesses extensive experience and proven success of go-to-market models and strategies in Europe, Africa, CIS, and the Middle East.
 Prior to Hologic, Mr. Malagueira enjoyed more than 15 years at Johnson & Johnson, in commercial leading roles across EMEA, where he led successful turnarounds and market share growth of the diabetes solutions businesses, LifeScan and Animas.
 Mr. Malagueira holds an MBA and an Advanced Degree in Marketing from Catolica Lisbon School of Business and Economics.
 He holds a MS in Pharmaceutical Sciences and Clinical Analysis from University of Lisbon.